Keystone oil pipeline leaks 383,000 gallons in North Dakota | Federal News Network

 BISMARCK, N.D.
-(AP) — TC Energy’s Keystone pipeline leaked an estimated 383,000 gallons (1.4 million liters) of oil in northeastern North Dakota, state regulators said Thursday.
+(AP) — North Dakota Gov. Doug Burgum appealed to Keystone pipeline owner TC Energy to review its inspection and monitoring of the line after it leaked an estimated 383,000 gallons (1.4 million liters) in the northeastern part of the state.

-Crews on Tuesday shut down the pipeline that carries tar sands oil from Canada through seven states after the leak was discovered, said Karl Rockeman, North Dakota’s water quality division director.
-It remained closed Thursday.

-“Our emergency response team contained the impacted area and oil has not migrated beyond the immediately affected area,” the company said in a statement.
+Burgum spokesman Mike Nowatzki said the Republican governor spoke Thursday night to officials at the Calgary, Alberta-based company formerly known as TransCanada.

+Burgum said in a statement he “received assurance” from the company that the spill would be cleaned up “as thoroughly and quickly as possible.”

-North Dakota regulators were notified late Tuesday night of the leak.
-Rockeman said some wetlands were affected, but not any sources of drinking water.
+North Dakota regulators said some wetlands were affected, but not any sources of drinking water.

-Regulators have been at the site since Wednesday afternoon monitoring the spill and cleanup, he said.
+State Environmental Quality Chief Dave Glatt said the pipeline remained closed Friday and the cause of the spill was still unknown.

+About 4,200 gallons (15898.26 liters) of crude oil has been recovered from the spill, Glatt said.
+Workers were expected to dig up a portion of the underground pipeline within the next few days to inspect it, he said.

 Crude began flowing through the $5.2 billion pipeline in 2011.
 It’s designed to carry crude oil across Saskatchewan and Manitoba, and through North Dakota, South Dakota, Nebraska, Kansas and Missouri on the way to refineries in Patoka, Illinois and Cushing, Oklahoma.